Lesterpaintstheworld/terminal-velocity/demande_redacted.md

 This document outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy regulations.

 ## Redaction Agent Action Plan Summary
-This document outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project.
+This document outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy regulations.

 ### Step 1: Initial Assessment
 - Monitored target files for changes indicating sensitive information.